mathieu-rembauville/so_biological_pump/README.md

 # so_biological_pump

 Python scripts used to produce diatom transfer functions submitted to Climate of the Past:
-"Southern Ocean biological pump over the last glacial cycle from new diatom transfer functions" by Rembauville and Pichat. https://egusphere.copernicus.org/preprints/2026/egusphere-2025-6347/
+"_Southern Ocean biological pump over the last glacial cycle from new diatom transfer functions_" by Rembauville and Pichat. https://egusphere.copernicus.org/preprints/2026/egusphere-2025-6347/

 **1_map.py** : Produces the Southern Ocean Map with fronts, sediment traps and sediment cores locations